Queen Street Mall public realm improvements

 About the project

-The success of the Queen Street mall can be attributed to a range of factors: its location in the heart of the city, public transport connections, the presence of major shopping anchors, and the ongoing activation program of events.
-It is well managed and experienced as safe, popular, and people-oriented space.
-At the same time as the City grows and the context for the Mall changes, the space is experiencing challenges, and it is widely recognised that it needs to continue to evolve and adapt to meet changing trends in retail and community expectations.
+The Queen Street Mall’s central location, public transport connections, presence of major shopping anchors and ongoing program of events attribute to the success of the hub.
+The mall is a safe, popular and people-oriented space.
+At the same time as the City grows and the context for the mall changes.
+It is widely recognised that the mall needs to continue to evolve and adapt to meet changing trends in retail and community expectations.

 During March and April 2015, Council conducted Queen Street Mall visioning consultation with more than 1000 people.
-Since then, Council has analysed the results and in consultation with key stakeholders, has developed three key attributes to ensure the ongoing success of the mall:
+Since then, Council has analysed the results in consultation with key stakeholders.
+Council has developed three key attributes to ensure the ongoing success of the mall:

 - a mall for all